A detailed overview of this prestigious trichology course

 Disorders of Hair Growth Diagnosis and Treatment by Elise A Olsen (2nd Edition)

 Blume-Peytavi, U. at all.
 Hair Growth and Disorders.
 Springer-Verlag Berlin Heidelberg.
-2008.
+2008

-Each will be appropriately qualified and experienced.
+(one to be assigned to each student) Each will be appropriately qualified and experienced.

 MEDICINES, CHEMISTRY, SURGERY, CLINICAL PROTOCOLS, HAIRDRESSING PROCEDURES